SMC-Engineering-Club/Fall-2025-RC-Car/README.md

-3-wire connector from ESC -> yellow into pin 9, red into 5V rail of breadboard, brown into GND rail of breadboard.
+3-wire connector from ESC -> yellow into pin 9 and through a 10kΩ resistor to GND, red into 5V rail of breadboard, brown into GND rail of breadboard.

-3-wire connector from Servo -> yellow into pin 10, red into 5V rail of breadboard, brown into GND rail of breadboard.
+3-wire connector from Servo -> yellow into pin 10 through a 220Ω resistor, red into 5V rail of breadboard, brown into GND rail of breadboard.

 ~470 µF capactior across +5V and GND near the servo to tame current spikes.